SachinDevatar/TheNetwork/README.md

 -They can apply for the jobs through tweets that will be displayed on this private page.

----->Assignment Features Implemented in our Project <----
+Assignment Features Implemented in our Project:

 Signup
 Login and Logout